open-webui/docs/docs/getting-started/env-configuration.md

 - Default: `False`
 - Description: Sets ComfyUI to Stable Diffusion 3 mode.
 SD3 will work without this set, but the image quality will be significantly lower.
 Requires a recent version of ComfyUI.

+#### `COMFYUI_FLUX`

+- Default: `False`
+- Description: Sets ComfyUI to Flux mode.
+Only set if Flux is required, as the workflow is completely different and is not at all compatible with other models.
+Requires a recent version of ComfyUI.
+Flux currently does not support custom cfg_scale settings.

+#### `COMFYUI_FLUX_WEIGHT_DTYPE`

+- Default: `default`
+- Description: Ignored if Flux is not enabled.
+Sets the weight precision for Flux.
+Available options are `default` and `fp8_e4m3fn`.
+The latter is recommended if you don't have lots of spare VRAM.

+#### `COMFYUI_FLUX_FP8_CLIP`

+- Default: `False`
+- Description: Ignored if Flux is not enabled.
+Sets the Flux CLIP model to 8-bit precision, saving VRAM.
+Recommended to enable if you don't have lots of spare VRAM.

 #### `IMAGES_OPENAI_API_KEY`

 - Default: `${OPENAI_API_KEY}`